codedthinking/bead-demo-rsecon/miklos1.md

 - You run your own code
 - Python, R, Stata, SQL - doesn't matter

-### Not a file delivery system
+### Not a file sharing system
 - File system stores your files
-- You copy/move files yourself
+- Sharing it with others is your responsibility (but can be easily automated)

 ### Only requirement:
 - Works with flat files on file system